jpedro/jpedro.github.io/.posts/postgres.md

 non-trivial to horizontally scale.
 The database.
 So keep it simple.
 Keep it dumb.

-Because the database should be a dumb API.
+Because the database _should_ be a dumb API.
 Just store and retrieve my data.
-In the relational world, they also allow me to performing adhoc queries in unindexed fields 😱, that in other systems is simply impossible.
+And let me to perform some adhoc queries over unindexed fields 😱, that other wiser systems is strictly forbudt.

 So do **that** and do it well.
 And please, for the love of god, make the WAL _impossible_ to turn off.
 Don't make me opt' it in